-Many pigs are raised on factory farms and don't have a great life.
-They are penned in concrete and steel and given large amounts of antibiotics to fend off the diseases this type of confinement breeds.
-According to the Union of Concerned Scientists, American pork producers use over 10 million pounds of antibiotics per year to keep their confinement raised pigs from getting sick.
-That's more than an estimated three times the amount used to treat all human illness.
+Many pigs are raised on factory farms and kept in small pens that do not allow for freedom of movement, limiting their ability to express natural behaviors.
+These pigs are given large amounts of subtherapeutic antibiotics to keep them from getting sick and enhance growth.
+According to the Union of Concerned Scientists, American pork producers use over 10 million pounds of antibiotics per year to keep their confinement-raised pigs from getting sick.
+That's more than three times the estimated amount used to treat all human illness.

-There are ranchers whose pigs are raised outside or in deeply bedded pens, are never given antibiotics and are fed a vegetarian diet.
-It's the way animals were raised 50 years ago before huge factory farms changed the industry.
+There are farmers whose pigs are raised outside or in deeply bedded pens, are never given antibiotics and are fed a vegetarian diet.
+It's the way animals were raised before huge factory farms changed the industry.
 We believe pigs that are cared for in this way enjoy happier, healthier lives and produce the best pork we've ever tasted.

-We call this style of ranching naturally raised, and since 2001, we have sourced 100% of our pork from producers who follow these guidelines.
+We call this style of farming and ranching naturally raised, and since 2001, Chipotle has sourced 100% of our pork from producers who follow these guidelines.